Menu

 In addition to staying well hydrated, consider avoiding substances that act as diuretics or depressants.
 Refrain from alcohol, caffeine, nicotine, antihistamines, sleeping pills and other depressant drugs for a few days prior to and during your climb.

 Another means of preventing altitude illness is pressure breathing, or purposeful hyperventilation.
-The more you force yourself to breath deeply and force out the old stale air in your lungs, the more you will rid your body of carbon dioxide and allow your body to take on more oxygen.
+The more you force yourself to breathe deeply and force out the old stale air in your lungs, the more you will rid your body of carbon dioxide and allow your body to take on more oxygen.
 This, combined with proper hydration will allow your body to transport more oxygen molecules around the body.
-This breathing technique is very effective and is employed by most successful high altitude mountaineers.
+This breathing technique is very effective and is employed by most successful high-altitude mountaineers.
 IMG guides will teach you about pressure breathing during your climb.

 Some medications have been shown to help prevent altitude illness.
 IMG does not recommend any specific medications.
 People tend to do fine with the moderate altitude of Mt.
-Rainier without any medications, especially if they are on one of our longer (3, 4, 5, and 6 day) programs.
+Rainier without any medications, especially if they are on one of our longer (3, 4, 5, 6, and 7 day) programs.
 If considering medications for altitude illness, you should consult with your physician.
 Diamox (acetazolamide) can help prevent altitude illness and many climbers use it on high altitude expeditions around the world.
 It is usually not necessary on Mt.
 Rainier and is reserved for more extreme altitudes such as those found in the Himalayas and in South America.
 You need a prescription from a doctor to obtain Diamox so a consultation with an MD is necessary, and that is a good time to ask questions regarding its benefits and drawbacks, as there are several side effects that can affect one's climb.
 If you do decide to take Diamox, we suggest starting with a small dose (125mg morning and evening) to minimize unpleasant symptoms (tingling, itching, excessive urination).

 In the end, simply maintaining good hydration is the single most important thing you can do for yourself to avoid altitude illness.